 There is quite a lot of research that suggests that cedar is beneficial in curing internal ailments that have to do with inflammation.

 There is evidence that it can have positive effects, especially against the ill effects of arthritis.
 (Source)

-Cedar has been used in both aromatherapy and also massage to ease the pain and stiffness of arthritis.
+Cedar has been used in both aromatherapy and massage to ease the pain and stiffness of arthritis.
 (Source)

 6. Insect Repellent!